Nearsoft/jobs/README.md

 * Experience with Unit testing & Test-driven Development (TDD)
 * B.S./M.S. in computer science a plus but not required

 ### .NET/Silverlight Engineer

-* Hands on experience in Web development using MVC, C# and the Entity Framework, RESTful API development and using a database such as SQL Server or Oracle.
+* Hands on experience in Web development using MVC, C# and the Entity Framework, RESTful API development and using a database such as SQL Server or Oracle
-* Strong experience with WPF silverlight /XAML, MVVM (required).
+* Strong experience with WPF Silverlight/XAML, MVVM (required)
-* Comprehensive experience using Visual Studio.
+* Comprehensive experience using Visual Studio
-* Test driven or unit test experience.
+* Test driven or unit test experience
-* Excellent understanding of Object Oriented concepts.
+* Excellent understanding of object-oriented concepts
-* Solid knowledge of SOLID principles.
+* Solid knowledge of SOLID principles
-* Design patterns knowledge.
+* Design patterns knowledge
-* Experience working on an Agile development team, both on-site and remotely.
+* Experience working on an Agile development team, both on-site and remotely
-* Really good english skills, both written and listening comprehension.
+* Really good English skills, both written and listening comprehension
-* Integrity, proactivity and a sense of ownership about what they do.
+* Integrity, pro-activity and a sense of ownership about what they do
-* Passionate about software development.
+* Passionate about software development

 ## Credit